bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 - <span id="3fa4">
   </span>
-- <span id="428b">There is a script in Create React App called `eject` that allows you to ‘eject’ your application and expose all the hidden stuff.
+- <span id="428b">There is a script in Create React App called `eject` that allows you to 'eject' your application and expose all the hidden stuff.
 Preparing to deploy a React application for production</span>
 - <span id="eb79">Defining Env Variables</span>

 <!-- -->